Are Car Window Rain Guards Necessary for Car Camping?

 Car window rain guards, often called vent visors or rain deflectors, are those dark plastic strips you see attached to the top edge of a car's doors.
 Their main job is to let you crack open your windows a bit, even when it's raining, without letting water pour inside.
 They're designed to redirect airflow and precipitation away from your car's interior.

-My first car camping trip involved a leaky tent and a sudden downpour, which made me rethink how I managed ventilation in my vehicle.
+A leaky tent and a sudden downpour are a fast lesson in how much ventilation matters inside a vehicle.
 These accessories can be a simple upgrade for better comfort.
 They help keep rain, wind, and road debris out of your car.
 Their primary function is to allow for fresh air circulation.
 This is crucial for reducing condensation inside your vehicle during camping trips.
 Some people swear by them for this very reason.

 Others find them unnecessary, but they do offer a specific benefit.